kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 priority = urgency=1
 ~~~

-the intermediary's understanding of the urgency is promoted from `3` to `1`,
+the intermediary's understanding of the urgency is promoted from `3` to `1`.
+The
-because the server-provided value overrides the value provided by the client.
+origin omitted the `progressive` parameter and therefore the value `1` specified
-The progressiveness continues to be `1`, the value specified by the client, as
+by the client continues to be used.
-the server did not specify the `progressive` parameter.

 # Coexistence with HTTP/2 Priorities {#coexistence}